CharlesB91/visit-glasgow/README.md

 # Visit Glasgow

-Visit Glasgow is a site which has been designed inform users on events being hosted in the city of Glasgow.
-This also includes details on the main tourist attractions the city has to offer which attracts visitors from all over the globe.
-This site is particularly useful as it provides direct links to the various events & popular tourist hot spots but ultimately gives you a vibe on how exiting the city is.
+Visit Glasgow is a site which has been designed ‘to’ inform users of events being hosted in the city of Glasgow.
+This includes details of the main tourist attractions the city has to offer while attracting visitors from all over the globe.
+The Visit Glasgow site is particularly useful as it provides direct links to the various events and popular tourist hot spots - it ultimately demonstrates how exiting the city is.

 The live link can be found here - https://charlesb91.github.io/visit-glasgow/